Dreamer

 What merry music makes the month of May!

-Songsters singing to each frost worn ear,
+Glad songsters singing to each frost-worn ear,

-Trees festooned in wedding garlands sway,
+As trees festooned in wedding garlands sway

 To choruses of sun’s sweet springtime cheer;